FredReeva/falling-notes/README.md

 ### Melody Generation

-he structure of the Melody Gen can be described by the following scheme:
+The structure of the Melody Gen can be described by the following scheme:
 ![Melody generator scheme](./documentation/Melody.jpg)

 ### Sound Generation (Tone)